vingt-2/Astronoids/README.md

     - You should now have all the sources hierarchie, with some red cross indicating it won't compile !
 We need to specify where JOGL is.

-    - Right Click on Asteroids Project go to Properties->Java Build Path->Projects and select JOGL !
+    - Right Click on Asteroids Project go to Properties->Java Build Path, "Projects" tab and select JOGL !

 4) Launch the main method, and enjoy the little demo written in 10 lines of code ! :).